-- > Voters elect the Board of Selectmen, School Committees, Planning Board and Town Moderator. - > The Northborough K-8 School Committee and the Algonquin Regional High School Committee appoint the Superintendent. - The Board of Selectmen appoint the Town Administrator, Fire Chief (Chief appoints firefighters/paramedics), Police Chief, Police Officers, Town Counsel, Town Accountant and Veterans Agent.
-The Selectmen also appoint the Library Board of Trustees, which operates under their general administrative direction to appoint the Library Director and staff. - The Town Administrator appoints all other Town Personnel and is responsible for overall budgeting and financial coordination between departments.
-At the pleasure of the Board of Selectmen the day-to-day activities of Town Counsel, the Town Accountant and the Veterans Agent coordinate through the Town Administrator's Office.
+- > Voters elect the Board of Selectmen, School Committees, Planning Board and Town Moderator. - > The Northborough K-8 School Committee and the Algonquin Regional High School Committee appoint the Superintendent. - > The Board of Selectmen appoint the Town Administrator, Fire Chief (Chief appoints firefighters/paramedics), Police Chief, Police Officers, Town Counsel, Town Accountant and Veterans Agent.
+The Selectmen also appoint the Library Board of Trustees, which operates under their general administrative direction to appoint the Library Director and staff. - > The Town Administrator appoints all other Town Personnel and is responsible for overall budgeting and financial coordination between departments.
+In accordance with the Board of Selectmen's Department Reporting Policy 9-128-010, the day-to-day activities of the Police Chief, Fire Chief, Town Counsel, Town Accountant the Veterans Agent coordinate through the Town Administrator's Office.